 Fluticasone propionate belongs to a class of drugs called corticosteroids.
 These drugs help reduce inflammation.

-Due to this effect, a person may use some form of fluticasone propionate for the treatment of inflammatory skin conditions, allergies, or asthma symptoms.
+Due to this effect, people can use some form of fluticasone propionate for the treatment of inflammatory skin conditions, allergies, or asthma.

-In this article, we outline what fluticasone propionate is, the conditions that it treats, and how to use it.
-We also provide information on its safety, including its potential side effects and interactions with other medications.
+This article outlines what fluticasone propionate is, some of the conditions it treats, and how to use it.
+It also provides information on its safety, including potential side effects and interactions with other medications.

-Various forms of fluticasone propionate are available for different uses.
+The drug comes in different forms intended for different uses.
 Some examples include those below.

 Creams and ointments

-Fluticasone propionate is available as a nasal spray for the treatment of allergic rhinitis.
-In this condition, the inside of the nose becomes inflamed as a result of breathing in allergens, such as dust, mold, or pollens.
+Fluticasone propionate is also available as a nasal spray for the treatment of allergic rhinitis.
+With this condition, the inside of the nose becomes inflamed as a result of breathing in allergens, such as dust, mold, or pollen.
 The medication works by reducing irritation and inflammation inside the nasal cavity.

-Fluticasone propionate nasal sprays are available over the counter and via prescription.
-Both types are available in generic and branded versions.
-Flonase is a branded version of fluticasone propionate nasal spray.
+Fluticasone propionate nasal sprays are available over the counter and with a prescription.
+Both types are available in generic and brand-name versions.
+Flonase is a brand-name version of fluticasone propionate nasal spray.

-Fluticasone propionate is also available as an inhaled medication for the treatment of asthma symptoms.
+A person can also get fluticasone propionate as an inhaled medication for the treatment of asthma symptoms.
 These symptoms may include:

 As an inhaled medication, fluticasone propionate works by reducing the inflammation of the airways, allowing air to pass in and out of the lungs more easily.

-Fluticasone propionate sprays and inhalants may interact with some medications, such as:
+Fluticasone propionate sprays and inhalants may interact with some other medications.
+These include: